Sorry, Sorry (Super Junior song)

-"Sorry, Sorry" (쏘리 쏘리) is a song performed by South Korean boy band Super Junior.
+"Sorry, Sorry" is a song performed by South Korean boy band Super Junior.
 It was released as a digital single on March 9, 2009, and was later included as the title single in the group's third studio album, Sorry, Sorry, released on March 12, 2009.
 This song was Super Junior's comeback single as a complete group since their subgroup activities in Mainland China and South Korea in 2008.
 It was Super Junior's most successful single on the music charts, winning a total of 10 recognitions during the song's promotional period.

 Composition

 "Sorry, Sorry" was written by Yoo Young-jin, who wrote "Don't Don", the title track of Super Junior's second album Don't Don.
 Yoo reportedly wanted create a song which is both equally fun and easy to listen.
 The song is a "polished and trendy" dance song, with influences of American funk and contemporary R&B, stimulated with a heavy electronic beat that is the genre of "urban minimal funky", which is remarkably different than the band's previous releases.
 The lyrics revolve around a guy apologizing for his undying love for the girl.
 The song is composed in the key of B minor with a tempo of 130 beats per minute.